Reading pulses from meters with pulse outputs..

 Thanks to Jerry for the links and comment below.

-Single optical pulse counting using a tidy JeeNode board and a Hope RFM12 RF module:
+Single optical pulse counting using a JeeNode board and a Hope RFM12 RF module: